dwp/kafka-to-s3/README.md

     make integration

 ## Run in an IDE

-Both Kafka2S3 and the integration tests can be run in an IDE to facilitate
-quicker feedback then a containerized approach.
+Both Kafka2S3 and the integration tests can be run in an IDE to facilitate quicker feedback then a containerized approach.
 This is useful during active development.

 To do this first bring up the s3, kafka and zookeeper containers:

     make services

-Then insert into your local hosts file the names, IP addresses of the kafka and
+Then insert into your local hosts file the names, IP addresses of the kafka and hbase containers:
-hbase containers:

-    ./hosts.sh
+    make hosts

 The main class and the integration test class can now be run from an IDE.